razor-network/oracle-node/README.md

 ## Installation

+### Docker quick start
+One of the quickest ways to get `razor-go` up and running on your machine is by using Docker:

+docker run -it razor-network/razor-go /bin/bash

 ### Prerequisites
 * Golang 1.15 or later must be installed.
 * Latest stable version of node is required.